j2store/docs/content/docs/payment-methods/ceca-payment.md

 This image will be displayed while payment options are listed in the checkout page.

 **IPN URL**
-Copy the url given here and paste it in payment configuration page <link-text url = ¨https://comercios.ceca.es/¨ traget = ¨_blank¨ rel = ¨noopener¨> click here </link-text>
+Copy the url given here and paste it in payment configuration page <link-text url = ¨https://comercios.ceca.es/"traget = ¨_blank"rel = ¨noopener¨> click here </link-text>

 **Merchant ID**
 Enter the merchant ID associated with live CECA account.